YegorMaksymchuk/YegorMaksymchuk/README.md

-Hi, I'm Yehor Maksymchuk, a QA Architect\Performance Test Engineer and QA Architect with over a decade of experience in software quality engineering, test automation, and performance testing across various industries, including fintech, healthcare, and retail.
+Hi, I'm Yehor Maksymchuk, a QA Architect and Performance Test Engineer with over a decade of experience in software quality engineering, test automation, and performance testing across various industries, including fintech, healthcare, and retail.

 I specialize in building custom test automation frameworks, integrating performance testing into CI/CD pipelines, and leveraging cloud-native tools for observability and monitoring.